 A decision service is “complete” if it contains decision logic for evaluating all the encapsulated decisions on all possible input data values.
 A request to the service is “valid” if instances are provided for all the input decisions and input data required by those decisions which need to be evaluated, i.e., (in the simple case) all the encapsulated decisions, or (assuming the optional parameters above) any requested decisions and any encapsulated decisions required by them which are not already known.

+5.3.3.2 Modeling decisions made by existing deployed services

+Decision Services representing existing deployed services may be incompletely defined, either because the publisher wishes to obscure some of the structure (to protect proprietary approaches) or because the service was originally designed without a decision model and so it is not (currently) possible to define a complete DRD for the decision service.
+In such cases, it may not be possible to link the external dependencies of the Decision Service to particular Decisions in the service.
+Instead, these dependencies may be shown on a DRD as information requirements of the Decision Service as a whole, rather than any specific encapsulated Decision.
+For example, Figure x shows how Decision Service 1 in figure 5-10 might be modelled by someone who did not have access to the full decision model.
+Such diagrams may be used to show dependencies between services without fully defining the contents of those services.

+<Figure x: showing DS1 with dependencies on ID1 and ID2>

+A decision service that has information requirements cannot be invoked as its execution semantics are not fully defined.

 6.2.2 DRD Requirements